jsm222/Menu2/README.md

 # Menu2
 attempt revamp of helloSystem Menu
 Still very experimental.
 Only imports menu on registerwindow atm.
+The executable it self does not work with QT_QPA_PLATFORMTHEME set to panda, because the cornerwidget for search, which gets focus by CTRL+SPACE, does not show up under panda.

 I patched QtPlugin as follows
 ```diff
 diff --git a/platformthemeplugin/qdbusmenubar.cpp b/platformthemeplugin/qdbusmenubar.cpp